The Best Facial Epilator (Plus Tips on How to Use It)

 The problem was, tweezing each individual hair on my chin took a long, long time.
 Like an hour.
 And I would get neck cramps from having to angle my face every which way so that I could see the hairs in the mirror.
 It was just too time consuming.
 On top of that, the pain lasted the entire time.

-Walking into a Sally's, I came across an amazing beauty tool known as an epilator.
-And my friends, I have never looked back.
+Then, by the power of Grayskull: Walking into a Sally's, I came across an amazing beauty tool known as an epilator.
+And, my friends, I have never looked back.

 An epilator is a small hand-held machine that holds a bunch of tweezers (some epilators have 70+ tweezers).
 It removes the hair by grasping them all at the same time and then pulling them out.
 Sounds like a horror movie, I know, but really it's a fun process (for me anyway) and not as bad as it sounds.

 The epilator has a rotating head with tiny half-discs.
 As the head moves in a circle, the discs come together and apart to work like tweezers.
 They grab the hair as they close in, and pull it out as they rotate.
 This whole process happens very quickly.

 Epilating basically works like really fast tweezing or waxing.
 Depending on how fine your hair is, some hair that is tweezed may get cut off instead of tweezed out.
 However, if you already use tweezers, you can most likely benefit from using an epilator.